 Ellen Metz, principal of Noble’s flagship campus, Noble Street College Prep, says the network’s guiding concept is that rules are grounded in purpose, rather than power.
 “Some of the stuff that you’re talking about like the level zero for days and weeks, like, you know, we serve 12,000 families in Chicago.
 This would be headlines if this were happening on a regular basis,” she says.
 “Families would be up in arms, all 12,000 of them.
 And they’re just not.”

-Astazia has a disability that qualifies her for an Individualized Education Program, or IEP, that includes a social worker on her support team at school.
-Shields says Astazia has never received a demerit, and is on the honor roll.
+Her daughter has a disability that qualifies her for an Individualized Education Program, or IEP, that includes a social worker on her support team at school.
+The mom, who asked that her name not be used, says her daughter has never received a demerit, and is on the honor roll.

 Jane Sundius, a social psychologist who focuses on poverty, children and education, says low-income families tend not to question systems like those at Noble.
 She points to a study by sociologist Melvin Kohn, exploring how parenting styles vary by social class.